Rotate the states for first primary elections

 Every four years since 1972, Iowa and New Hampshire in tandem have repeatedly been the first two states to vote in the American presidential primary process.
 Isn’t it time for the other 48 states to take their turns at being one of the first two states to vote?

-We should reform the presidential primary process in time for 2024 by instituting a rotational centurial schedule whereby every state will finally have the opportunity to be one of the first two states to vote.
+We should reform the presidential primary process in time for 2024 by instituting a rotational centurial schedule so that every state will finally have the opportunity to be one of the first two states to vote.

+I am writing in response to “What has happened to the country I love?”
+(Sept.
+29).
+It has been hijacked by the liberal progressive socialists …

 Rotating the states would bring a much-needed, overdue element of fairness to our primary system by giving each state (no matter how sparsely populated) a period of political relevance.